 Keep this wrapped rootball moist.
 Dig the planting hole twice the diameter of the rootball and deep enough so that the tip of the rootball is even with or an inch or two higher than ground level.
 After the plant is in the hole, remove all strings or twine around the wrap.
-Cut away the burlap as far down into the planting hole as possible before backfilling with the native soil.
+Remove burlap completely or cut it away as far down into the planting hole as possible before backfilling with the native soil.